 About Julia Siegl

-Julia received her Bachelor of Music in Cello from the Eastman School of Music in 2011 and will complete her†Master†of Music Therapy from Colorado State University in 2017.
-Notable teachers include Steve Doane, Alan Harris, Rajan Krishnaswami, Kathleen Kemp, David Ying, and Sally Singer.† She has appeared in masterclass with Steven Geber, Nathaniel Rosen, The Emerson Quartet, Tackacs Quartet, The Ying Quartet, Steve Doane, Scott Kluksdahl, The Avalon String Quartet, Steve Balderston, Robert Demaine, and Alan Harris.
-She has shared the stage with Reneť Fleming, Il Divo and the Trans Siberian Orchestra.
+Julia received her Bachelor of Music in Cello from the Eastman School of Music in 2011 and will complete her Master of Music Therapy from Colorado State University in 2017.
+Notable teachers include Steve Doane, Alan Harris, Rajan Krishnaswami, Kathleen Kemp, David Ying, and Sally Singer.
+She has appeared in masterclasses with Steven Geber, Steve Doane, Scott Kluksdahl, Nathaniel Rosen, the Emerson, Tackacs, Ying Quartets, and Avalon String Quartets, Steve Balderston, Robert Demaine, and Alan Harris.
+She has shared the stage with Reneé Fleming, Il Divo and the Trans Siberian Orchestra.

 As a session musician, she has appeared on several blockbuster film soundtracks from Lionsgate Studios.
 She has been featured as a soloist with Il Divo, The Trans Siberian Orchestra, the Seattle Metropolitan Chamber Orchestra, and most recently on Matt Rouch's album The Beautiful and the Damned.